xaviserrag/phaserjs-dialogs-plugin/readme.md

 It is important to apply the tween to the dialog object, you don't need to define it in your code.
 `Autostart` is needed too.

-You can apply all these concepts on the fadeOut property.
+You can also apply all these concepts on the fadeOut property.

 ###Objects